-If you want your subscribers to feel connected and engaged, don’t leave them high and dry once they got on board.
+If you want your subscribers to feel connected and engaged, don’t leave them high and dry once they get on board.

 I don’t know about you but I’ve subscribed to email lists for the freebies and when I received them, they weren’t that great.
 Disappointing to say the least.

-Make your newsletter quality so that your readers will feel lucky they got it for free, or so excited when they get your email.
+Make your opt-in is quality so that your readers will feel lucky they get it for free.
+Or to be on your newsletter in general.
 Providing quality content gives your readers a reason to stay and fosters excitement to hear from you.